-Phone and/or data infrastructure shall be provided for all developments, to the specifications of the local telecommunications provider.
+Telephone and/or data infrastructure shall be provided for all developments, to the specifications of the local telecommunications provider.

-Installation of higher grade infrastructure is encouraged in order to provide telecommunications providers with better options for providing digital data to the community.
+Installation of higher grade infrastructure is encouraged in order to offer telecommunications providers better options for providing digital data to the community.